wishezzzzz/ShoreSquad/README.md

 - Install the Live Server extension if you haven't.
 - Run Live Server with the default settings (port 5500).

+### Testing the weather integration
+- Launch the app using Live Server, and the 4-day forecast will load automatically into the weather card.
+- Click the "Refresh" button in the weather header to manually refresh the forecast (invalidates cache).
+- If the forecast is unavailable (e.g., rate-limited or no network), the UI will show an error message and fallback to a placeholder.

 ## Project structure
 - `index.html` — the app entry (HTML5 boilerplate + sample sections)
 - `css/styles.css` — styling, variables, responsive layout